gregruthenbeck/CAVAPA2020/README.md

 ## Quickstart

+More detailed information is in the [CAVAPA Technical Documentation](https://cavapa.ruthenbeck.io).

 1. Convert video to image frames using ffmpeg.
 `ffmpeg -i ./video.mpg -q:v 1 -qmin 1 -qmax 1 ./frames/video%06d.jpg`
 2. Run CAVAPA.
 It will process the images and create movement images and a CSV data file (containing the movement-measure for each frame of the video).